Are Ticks Dangerous to Humans Too?

 Anaplasmosis - Transmitted either by tick bites or blood transfusion.
 Here in the United States, it is carried black-legged tick.
 Signs and symptoms typically start 1 to 2 weeks after being bitten.
 Early signs of this illness include fever, severe headache, chills, muscle aches, nausea, and loss of appetite.
 If not treated early, it can result in more severe illness.
 Late stage symptoms are bleeding problems, respiratory failure, organ failure, and even death.
 Treatment is through antibiotics.

-- It is natural to want to go outdoors during the summer, Before doing so, treat your clothing and gears with products containing 0.5% Permethrin.
+1. It is natural to want to go outdoors during the summer.
+Before doing so, treat your clothing and gears with products containing 0.5% Permethrin.
 You do not have to do this every time you go out.
 Permethrin lasts a long time, even after a few items of washing, so you will be protected for several days with the same clothing, boots, and camping gear.

-- Use the Environmental Protection Agency – registered insect repellents.
-Look for one that contains the ingredient DEET, picaridin, Oil of Lemon Eucalyptus, or para-menthane-diol for a higher level of protection.
+2. Use the Environmental Protection Agency - registered insect repellents.
+Look for one that contains the ingredients DEET, picaridin, Oil of Lemon Eucalyptus, or para-menthane-diol for a higher level of protection.
 Always follow directions when using these.

-- Take a bath as soon as you get home.
+5. Take a bath as soon as you get home.
 Check your whole body for ticks using a mirror.
 If you find ticks on your skin, remove using a tweezer.
-Check under your arms, belly button, in and around your ears, at the back of the knees, between the legs, and around your waists.
+Check under your arms, belly button, in and around your ears, at the back of the knees, between the legs, and around your waist.

 Go-Forth Pest Control

 Disease-carrying pests should be immediately destroyed, especially if your home is being infested by them, If your home is already attacked by ticks, call on the best pest control expert in West Columbia, South Carolina, Go-Forth Pest Control.